Presentation Tools – Help & FAQ

 In a hurry?
 Read this bit first.

-1. Pick photos from the archive and press Add to presentation.
+- Pick photos using filters and press Add to presentation.

 Everything below just goes into more detail.